(Euro 2008, World Cup 2010, Euro 2012)

 2. Zonal pressing without more emphasis/aggression (Passive pressing)

-In the right, Ramos was brilliant in giving Spain the much needed width.
+On the right, Ramos was brilliant in giving Spain the much-needed width.
 This allowed Iniesta to play inside drifting from the flank whereas on the other flank, it worked differently.
 Capdevila was not as technically astute as Ramos though he was a very good defender.
 To provide more width on the left often Villa would drop into the flank as said earlier.
 To solve this, Pedro was introduced into that position in the later stages of the tournament and he provided the width which gave Spain another weapon to add to the attacking armoury.

 On the other hand, Spain’s zonal pressing to win the ball back was evident from their style of play.
 Only one player would go on to press when the ball and he would often be covered by two or three teammates at his back so that even if he fails his attempt, the team wouldn’t get affected from it defensively.
 This pressing was also carried out in such a way that it had very minimal or zero risk.
 Most of the pressing attempts were made with less vigour and this meant clearly that Spain didn’t want to involve too much to win the ball and was content with pressing the player and stop when he runs out from the middle third to the opponent’s defensive zone.